ClydeFrog04/ClydeFrog04.github.io/PenguinLabyrinth.md

 permalink: /PenguinLabyrinth/
 ---

-This page is going to be dedicated to walking through the development of my 2D Penguin Labyrinth game I made this past semester.
+This page is going to be dedicated to walking through the development of my 2D Penguin Labyrinth game I made for school.
+This post will help anyone interested in game development to understand the process.
+It will also prove helpful for anyone looking for a maze generation implementation in Unity.
+When I started this project I was surprised how little reference there is out there for this particular problem.

 In this post I will cover:
 1. Algorithm Development